CompCogNeuro/book/chapter-08.md

 But unlike the PV system, the LV system is able to fire for CS onsets, and experiences its primary learning at the time of US onset.

 There are a number of interesting properties of the learning constraints in the PVLV system.
 For example, the CS must still be active at the time of the external reward in order for the $LV$ system to learn about it, to allow the BLA to form a direct CS -- US association.
 Thus, if the CS itself goes off, then some memory of it must be sustained.
 This fits well with known constraints on CS learning in conditioning paradigms (known as *trace* conditioning).
-There is a wealth of specific data on differences in condtioned stimulus vs. unconditioned stimulus associated learning that are consistent with the PVLV framework [@MollickHazyKruegerEtAl20; @HazyFrankOReilly10; @OReillyFrankHazyEtAl07].
+There is a wealth of specific data on differences in conditioned stimulus vs. unconditioned stimulus associated learning that are consistent with the PVLV framework [@MollickHazyKruegerEtAl20; @HazyFrankOReilly10; @OReillyFrankHazyEtAl07].

 In short, the PVLV system can explain how the different biological systems are involved in generating phasic dopamine responses as a function of reward associations, in a way that seems to fit with otherwise somewhat peculiar constraints on the system.
 Also, we will see in the *Executive Function* Chapter that PVLV provides a cleaner learning signal for controlling the basal ganglia's role in the prefrontal cortex working memory system.